wuxingxi888/miracle/packages/miracle-use/README.md

-# Vant Use
+# Miracle Use

-Built-in composition APIs of Vant.
+Built-in composition APIs of Miracle.

 ## Install